AAverin/android-interfaced-webview/README.md

 Web-development team is free to call any of the supported methods via `runNativeMethod`.

+### Automatic height updates

+When setting up the webview, you can pass in a callback, that will be called every time webpage body height changes.

+In the callback you can either call some manual implementation or use one of the height update methods available on the IntefacedWebView

 ## How to use it

 Call a setup method on the webview and provide NativeInterface implementation.
 These would be the methods that you will support, these methods can be called from javascript.
-The only required method to implement is `onBodyHeightChanged`, it will be called when webpage body height changes.

 Every method on NativeInterface can have only one optional parameter of `JsonElement`.
 This would allow javascript to pass parameters into native.